gregnordin/python_setup_macbook/README.md

     $ rm -rf ~/Library/Jupyter
     $ rm -rf /usr/local/share/jupyter/kernels/*

-Note--to see where jupyter keeps its config and other information:
+Note: to see where jupyter keeps its config and other information do the following:

     $ jupyter --paths
     config: